 High level Overview

 To make this possible and allow for seamless communication with multiple eID Schemes and TPPs, we introduce an Identity Provider (IdP).
-An IdP is a server that handles registration, authentication, authorization and token requests.
+An IdP is a server that handles registration, authentication, signing and token requests.

 In this ecosystem, the IdP server receives an authorization request from a TPP that needs access to services from the Resource Owner.
 The service displays the resources to the end user, which (s)he can choose to give the TPP access to.
 Following the user’s selections, the eID Scheme signing dialog is used by the user to provide non-repudiate consent for the TPP to access the user’s resources at the Resource Owner.